 NBHA is using the following U.S. programs as models for this initiative:

-NBHA is leveraging the expertise of these model programs in addition to the National Osteoporosis Foundation’s expertise in patient and health care professional education and training and the American Society for Bone and Mineral Research Task Force Report on Secondary Fracture Prevention.
+NBHA is leveraging the expertise of these model programs in addition to the National Osteoporosis Foundation’s patient and healthcare professional education and training expertise.

 NBHA also works closely with other national and international efforts focused on fostering the FLS model of care and secondary fracture prevention, including the American Society for Bone and Mineral Research, International Osteoporosis Foundation Capture the Fracture campaign,Fragility Fracture Network, and International Geriatric Fracture Society.

 Thanks to funding support from Amgen and Eli Lilly, NBHA launched Fracture Prevention CENTRAL (FPC) in March 2013.
 The online toolkit is accessible to the public and includes a suite of tools and resources to help those interested in starting a FLS program, as well as guidance to help hospital administrators, ACOs and health insurers make financial business case for implementing a FLS program.
 In the six months since Fracture Prevention CENTRAL launched, more than 1,400 users have registered to access the available tools and resources.